mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 G(z, t) \equiv \sum_{m=0}^\infty z^m P(m, t),
 \label{eq:gen_fn_def}
 $$
-where $z$ is a "dummy" variable that we don't care about.
+where $z$ is a "dummy" variable that we do not care about.
 The reason this is useful is that if we find the closed-form solution for this generating function, and we are able to split the factor $z^m$ from its coefficient $P(m, t)$, then we will have to find the solution for the distribution.
 Furthermore, the generating function allows us to compute the moments of the distribution.
-For example, for the zeroth moment $\langle m^0 \rangle$ we know that
+For example, for the zeroth moment $\langle m^0 \rangle$, we know that
 $$
 \langle m^0 \rangle = \sum_{m=0}^\infty m^0 P(m, t) = 1,
 $$